casgari/AC215_G4/README.md

 Our frontend interface is built in React and is contained within the `src/frontend-react` directory.
 At this stage, the frontend represents a minimum viable product for a user.
-This means that a user can upload a video and receive both the keywords and the generated quiz, but they have limited ability to re-format the outputs (e.g. as a highlighted transcript, instead of a list of keywords).
-These features that make the frontend more user-friendly will follow in Milestone 6.
+This means that a user can upload either a video or a text file and receive both the keywords and the generated quiz, but they have limited ability to re-format the outputs (e.g. as a highlighted transcript, instead of a list of keywords).
+Such features that make the frontend more user-friendly will follow in Milestone 6.

 Finally, we used Ansible to create, provision, and deploy our frontend and backend to GCP in an automated fashion.